 Once on campus, Bottom Line advisors provide holistic support students according to our DEAL model, designed to help students in four areas.

 Our program stands out because of our personalized, one-on-one approach, our thorough understanding of the needs of each student, and the holistic, long-term nature of our support.
 Advisors travel to campus to meet students where they are and serve as a constant presence in students' lives for up to 6 years.
 Advisors constantly learn about and assess their students and adapt their support to meet the individualized needs of each student rather than employ a one-size-fits-all approach.

 Bottom Line provides individualized, one-on-one support to students all the way until college graduation, meeting students in-person on campus and providing additional holistic support through a variety of methods including video chat, calls, texts, emails, and social media.

 Our Success Program begins working with students during the summer prior to a student's college enrollment.

-Bottom Line focuses on students from Boston, Chicago, New York City, and Worcester who are from low-income households in the first generation of their family to earn a Bachelor's degree.
+Bottom Line focuses on students from Boston, Chicago, and New York City who are from low-income households in the first generation of their family to earn a Bachelor's degree.
 Additionally, students must be enrolling for the first time at one of Bottom Line's Target Colleges.

-Students typically meet with their advisor 2-4 times in-person per semester, usually on campus, though the frequency of meetings can vary depending on individual needs.
+Students typically meet with their advisor 2-4 times in-person per semester, on campus or via video chat, though the frequency of meetings can vary depending on individual needs.
 Outside of meetings, advisors are available through other contact methods and engage with their students often.

 Parent involvement is not a requirement or focus of Bottom Line's programs.
 They may be as involved or uninvolved as they choose; however parents and guardians are typically called upon during the financial aid application process to provide important tax information.